miko-garrido/lucident/README.md

-# Harpy AI: Project Management Assistant
+# Lucident AI: Project Management Assistant

-Harpy is an AI-powered project management assistant built on Google's Agent Development Kit (ADK).
+Lucident is an AI-powered project management assistant built on Google's Agent Development Kit (ADK).
 It provides a unified interface for managing projects across ClickUp, Gmail, and Slack, intelligently understanding and responding to user queries about project status, tasks, and communications.

 ## Features